 If a bank or any other financial institution wants to protect their current customers, they need to look at their past mistakes and set up countermeasures for future mistakes.
-If institutions can reduce the count of false positives, they can expand their scope of fighting money laundering and other kinds of online frauds.
+If institutions can reduce the count of false positives, they can expand their scope of fighting money laundering and other kinds of online fraud.

 Using machine learning and AI-based technologies to conduct searches at regular intervals can reduce the burden on AML officials.
 AI and Machine Learning technologies can help in finding out some false positives while searching through the database.
 You can even strengthen your process by AI searching on a broader scale and your manual team focused on one specific location.
 This combination of technology and manpower is one of the answers on how to combat money laundering with the use of technology.